Lead-in lines are a very clever visual way that can be used to help the viewers’ eye through the scene and give your images a greater sense of depth.

 For landscape photography, there is a range of scenic elements that can be used as lead-in lines including walls, fences, rivers, streams, paths, roads and much more.

-Here are the best advice to use this technique to improve your landscapes
+Here are the best advices to use this technique to improve your landscapes

 Fine-tune your composition